-Gender • Male Date of Appointment ٠ 1 July 2009 Length of Service (as at 27 March 2019) • 9 years 8 months Date of Last Re-election ٠ 1 June 2016 Board Committees • Chairman of Remuneration Committee, Member of Audit and Risk Management Committee and Nomination Committee Board Meetings Attended in the Financial Year • Five (5) out of five (5) meetings Academic Qualification(s) • Certified Public Accountant Present Directorship(s) • Listed entity: Lii Hen Industries Berhad Other public company: Nil
+- Male

+- 1 July 2009

+- 10 years 10 months

+- 31 May 2019

+- Chairman of Remuneration Committee, Member of Audit and Risk Management Committee and Nomination Committee

+- Five (5) out of five (5) meetings

+- Certified Public Accountant

+- Listed entity: Lii Hen Industries Berhad Listed entity in Thailand : Tropical Canning (Thailand) Public Company Limited

 He started his career in 1984 in accountancy with Ernst & Young, an international accounting firm for 6 years before joining a local medium-sized audit firm as a senior staff for a year.
-He then joined a local pharmaceutical manufacturing company as Corporate Finance Manager which he left after one and a half years to join a start-up medical trading company as its Finance Director.
+He then joined a local pharmaceutical manufacturing company as Corporate Finance Manager which he left after one and a half years to join a startup medical trading company as its Finance Director.
 He is presently running his own corporate advisory company.

-Independent Non-Executive Director
+Date of Appointment Length of Service (as at 13 May 2020)

+Date of Last Re-election

+Board Committees

+7 August 2014

+• 5 years 9 months

+• 25 May 2018

-Gender • Male Date of Appointment ٠ 7 August 2014 Length of Service (as at 27 March 2019) • 4 years 7 months Date of Last Re-election • Nil Board Committees • Member of Audit and Risk Management Committee, Nomination Committee and Remuneration Committee Board Meetings Attended in the Financial Year • Five (5) out of five (5) meetings Academic Qualification(s) • LLB (Hons) London CLP Present Directorship(s) • Listed entity: Nil Other public company: Nil Present Appointment(s) • Nil
+Member of Audit and Risk Management Committee, Nomination Committee and Remuneration Committee five (5) meetings

+Board Meetings Attended • Five (5) out of in the Financial Year

+• LLB (Hons) London CLP

+Listed entity: Nil Other public company: Nil